Have you ever invested in the stock market?

 So they are curious to know why are the prospects abandoning them?

 A sales report can help the top management, sales managers, and sales reps in answering all these questions.

 It is a data-driven approach that provides a more holistic view of the company’s sales process, trends happening in the sales volume and overview of each sales rep’s action.

 Sales reports track sales metrics that are important to improve the conversions.

-These insightful reports not only throw light on the sales team’s performance but also help in spotting opportunities as well as identifying potential risks in real-time.
+These insightful reports throw light on the sales team’s performance.
+They help in spotting opportunities and identifying potential risks in real-time.

 There are various sales reports to help you get logical answers and not just rely on your gut feeling alone.
 Before we explore those essential sales reports, let’s first focus on how to create them.